 The Sweet 16 is the first round of the NCAA tournament that is held at all four of the regional sites.
 Generally, the Sweet 16 is the goal for most of the lower seeds and most of the higher seed are expected to make it to this third round of the main draw.
 After teams compete, they play in the regional final, also known as the Elite 8, to see who goes to the Final Four.
 When you purchase tickets for these games you get both Sweet 16 games for Session 1, and you’ll get the Elite 8 game for Session 2.
 Score with TicketCity - the place to go for Sweet 16 basketball tickets.

-The 2017 Sweet 16 portion of the NCAA Tournament will take to the courts on Thursday, March 26 and Friday, March 27.
-The first day of the 2017 Sweet 16, March 26, will pit qualifying teams from the West & Midwest regions leaving the second day, March 27, to those in the South & East regions.
-Locations for the 2017 Sweet 16 games include the Staples Center in Los Angeles, California (West), NRG Stadium in Houston, Texas (South), Quicken Loans Arena in Cleveland, Ohio (Midwest), and the Carrier Dome in Syracuse, New York (East).
-The teams that come out on top in the 2017 Sweet 16 will advance to the NCAA Tournament's Elite 8 games.
+The 2018 Sweet 16 portion of the NCAA Tournament will take to the courts on Thursday, March 22 and Friday, March 23.
+The first day of the 2018 Sweet 16 will pit qualifying teams from the West and South regions leaving the second day to those in the Midwest and East regions.
+Locations for the 2018 Sweet 16 games include STAPLES Center in Los Angeles, California (West), Philips Arena in Atlanta, Georgia (South), CenturyLink Center Omaha in Omaha, Nebraska (Midwest) and TD Garden in Boston, Massachusetts (East).
+The teams that come out on top in the 2018 Sweet 16 will advance to the NCAA Tournament's Elite Eight games.

 2011 – (1) Ohio State vs. (4) Kentucky